Voxel-Fox-Ltd/VoxelBotUtils/README.md

 # VoxelBotUtils

-VoxelBotUtils (VBU) is an extension for Discord.py to speed up Discord bot development.
+VoxelBotUtils (VBU) is an extension for Novus to speed up Discord bot development.
 It includes a whole slew of features that are commonly used in a lot of bots so you don't need to keep writing them every time.
 Many features are available to you by default:

-* Built-in error handling for all of Discord.py's errors.
+* Built-in error handling for all of Novus's errors.
 * Built-in database connector.
 * Logging using Python's `logging.Logger` classes.
 * Webhook sends on different events.